 - Ensure that hiding is limited to places open to the public.

 - The best version for this sort of game is where the rules are once you are found, you join the seeker searching for everyone else.
 All unfound players should emerge victorious after a set time at a designated meeting point.

-- Invite a small number of people you know (around 7 or 8 players is about right), don't make a public event on the internet.
+- Invite a small number of people you know (around seven or eight players is about right), don't make a public event on the internet.

 Playing in Ikea?

 Ikea is a venue that comes to mind for adult Hide and Seek for obvious reasons.
-However not surprisingly Ikea say they are not keen on large games of Hide and Seek in their stores.
-In 2015 Ikea in the Netherlands banned hide and seek in its stores after 19,000 people signed up to a public Facebook event to play Hide and Seek in the Amsterdam Ikea and 12,000 in Utrecht Ikea.
+Not surprisingly, however, Ikea say they are not keen on large games of Hide and Seek in their stores.
+In 2015, Ikea in the Netherlands banned Hide and Seek in its stores after 19,000 people signed up to a public Facebook event to play Hide and Seek in the Amsterdam Ikea and 12,000 in Utrecht Ikea.

 In December 2017, 18,000 people expressed an interest in playing Hide and Seek in Ikea, Bristol, England.
 Ikea said they would "not facilitate" playing Hide and Seek.

 However, if you stick to the rules I've suggested, Ikea may be more tolerant/not notice.
 I recommend hiding in places like the restaurant eating meatballs, rather than hiding by climbing into a small space in a bedroom display.